Skip to content

 spotter --no-color scan playbook.yml

-Setting API Endpoint
+Setting API endpoint

 The CLI connects to the Steampunk Spotter API (backend server) to perform scanning.
 While a default API endpoint is provided, you may need or want to set a custom endpoint.
 If you have an on-prem deployment, a custom endpoint is mandatory.